-There is more to operating a help desk than reacting to help desk tickets and resolving them.
-A well-trained, well-staffed, and well-equipped IT help desk acts as a singular point of contact for technical issues, providing a variety of services in addition to resolving help desk tickets.
+There is more to operating a help desk than reacting to tickets and resolving them.
+A well-trained, well-staffed, and well-equipped IT team acts as a singular point of contact for technical issues, providing a variety of services in addition to resolving tickets.
 Educating users, calming irate users, providing relevant data to stakeholders, performing routine maintenance, applying critical software updates, and correctly escalating tickets to the proper personnel are all vital duties of the technical help desk.
 Cutting resources in a department so critical to an organization can cripple the company’s IT infrastructure regardless of its size.

 The Help Desk Is the Frontline of Technical Support

 A well-trained help desk can resolve a majority of the issues that users report.
-Problems ranging from forgotten passwords to hardware failures can be analyzed and addressed by help desk technicians.
-In order to provide superior customer service, help desk technicians regularly provide updates to users regarding the status of their tickets and any potential complications that would delay resolution.
-When the help desk encounters a technical issue where they lack the permissions or equipment to resolve, they can escalate it to the correct department and follow up with the user to ensure that the issue is fixed.
-Well-trained help desk technicians will maintain contact with a user even after a ticket is escalated to ensure that the user’s issue is being properly addressed.
+Problems ranging from forgotten passwords to hardware failures can be analyzed and addressed by technicians.
+In order to provide superior customer service, technicians must regularly provide updates to users regarding the status of their tickets and any potential complications that would delay resolution.
+When technicians encounter a technical issue where they lack the permissions or equipment required for resolution, they can then escalate the ticket to the correct department and follow up later with the user to ensure that the issue was resolved.
+Well-trained technicians will maintain contact with a user even after a ticket is escalated to ensure that the user’s issue is being properly addressed.
 Help desk teams prioritize tickets as part of their ticket handling, clearly identifying the urgency of technical issues and providing both direct and implied information on when an issue will be addressed.
 A properly staffed help desk with adequate resources is important to keep technical issues under control.